 A wise man once said, “long-necked, ice-cold beer never broke my heart”, and what better way to show our love for the amber nectar than with a whole day dedicated to its hoppy goodness?
 The Wednesday before Canadian Thanksgiving, which this year falls on October 7th, is National Beer Day in Canada.
 To make the most of Canadian Beer Day, 2020, we’ve devised a tour of the Great White North inspired by the best beers in Canada.
 From exploring Banff National Park to Whistler, there are plenty of places perfect for a secluded vacation while sampling some of the best beers in Canada.
-So keep reading, and start saving for beer and gasolene for a road trip or getaway on Canadian Beer Day, 2020, to visit the home of these great beers and find the roots of their hops!
+So keep reading, and start saving for beer and gasolene for a road trip or getaway on Canadian Beer Day, 2020, to visit the home of these great beers, and some of the best beer in Canada, and find the roots of their hops!

 Enjoy a taste of Ontario craft beer